The *-Vertex-Reinforced Jump Process

 The aim of this paper is to start a similar program for a family of processes interpolating between the non-directed case (ERRW and VRJP) and the fully directed case (directed ERRW, or equivalently the random walk in random Dirichlet environment, see below).

-The processes considered in this paper are defined on a directed graph $\ggg=(V,E)$ endowed with an involution on the vertices: the involution is denoted $\star:V\mapsto V$ and the graph satisfies that if $(i,j)$ is a directed edge, then $(j^*,i^*)$ is also an edge of the graph.
-Hence, the involution $\star$ also acts on the edges and all the weights defined on the edges will be $\star$-invariant.
+The processes considered here are defined on a directed graph $\ggg=(V,E)$ endowed with an involution on the vertices: the involution is denoted by $\star:V\mapsto V$, and the graph satisfies the property that

+Hence, the involution $\star$ also acts on the edges and all the weights defined on the edges will be $\star$-symmetric.
+We call $\ggg$ a $\star$-directed graph.

 The natural generalization of the ERRW on $\star$-directed graphs was introduced in \cite{BST20} and generalizes the $k$-dependent ERRW defined by Baccalado in \cite{Bacallado1}.
-Starting from some positive $\star$-invariant weights $(a_e)_{e\in E}$ on the edges, the \sERRW behaves as follows: each time an edge $(i,j)$ is crossed the weights of the edge $(i,j)$ and of the $\star$-symmetric edge $(j^*,i^*)$ are increased by one, and at each time the process jumps with a probability proportional to the current weights.
-With this definition, the weights remain $\star$-invariant at each time (see the precise definition below).
+Starting from some positive $\star$-symmetric weights $(\alpha_e)_{e\in E}$ on the edges, the \sERRW behaves as follows: each time an edge $(i,j)$ is crossed, the weights of the edge $(i,j)$ and of the $\star$-symmetric edge $(j^\star,i^\star)$ are increased by one, and the process jumps with a probability proportional to the current weights.
+With that definition, the weights remain $\star$-symmetric at all times (see precise definition below).

-Under a divergence condition on the weights, we prove that the \sERRW is partially exchangeable and we compute its mixing measure using a new discrete Feynman-Kac strategy, in \cite{BST20}.
-This gives the non-directed counterpart of the Diaconis Coppersmith "magic formula" (see \cite{coppersmith,keane-rolles1}) on $\star$-directed graphs.
+Under a divergence condition on the weights, we proved in \cite{BST20} that the \sERRW is partially exchangeable and we compute its mixing measure using a new discrete Feynman-Kac type formula.
+This yields the counterpart on $\star$-directed graphs of the Diaconis-Coppersmith "magic formula" \cite{coppersmith,keane-rolles1}.

-This model naturally interpolates between the non-directed ERRW and the directed Edge reinforced random walk: indeed, when $\star$ is the identity then identifying $(i,j)$ with $(j^*,i^*)$ the graph is non-directed and it reduces to the standard ERRW.
-On the contrary, when the graph is composed of two disconnect pieces $V_1$ and $V_1^*$ which are mapped to one each other by the involution $\star$, then starting from $V_1$, the \sERRW remains on $V_1$ and follows the directed ERRW.
-The directed ERRW is also the annealed law of the random walk in random environment, with independent transition probabilities at each site, distributed according to a Dirichlet distribution (see \cite{sabot-tournier17} for a review on this model).
+This model naturally interpolates between the undirected ERRW and the directed Edge reinforced random walk: indeed, when $\star$ is the identity, then $(j^\star,i^\star)=(j,i)$ is dual to the edge $(i,j)$ and this yields the standard ERRW.
+On the contrary, when the graph is composed of two disconnected pieces $V_1$ and $V_1^\star$ which are mapped to one another by the involution $\star$ then, starting from $V_1$, the \sERRW remains on $V_1$ and follows the directed ERRW.
+A more interesting version arises when one glues $V_1$ and $V_1^\star$ by the starting point of the process, see Section \ref{sec:sERRW} for more details.